If this is you then these are some things that you can start doing that will improve your birth.

 Putting some regular time in for date night with you and your partner can seriously help you stay calm in labour.
-It reminds you of all the other things, rather than just relying on drugs, that will keep you calm.
-Things like dim lights, music, essential oils, massage and a bath or shower are all things that should be utilised when you’re at home in early labour or having an induction on the maternity ward in Glos.
+It reminds you of all the other things, rather than relying solely on drugs, that will keep you calm.
+Things like dim lights, music, essential oils, massage and a bath or shower are all things that should be utilised when you’re at home in early labour or having an induction on the ward at hospital.
 Practising this little date night routine weekly will mean that you are conditioning your body to associate all the above with calmness, making it more effective when early labour starts.

 2. Raspberry Leaf Tea

 Instead of frantically googling “Ways to naturally induce labour” when you’re a week over due and realising that you could have done things weeks ago to help yourself, buy some raspberry leaf tea now!
 Drinking a cup a day from 34 weeks has been associated with avoiding induction.
 With this one the research doesn’t actually support this theory.
 What it does support though is this… RLT tones your uterus, so women who drank the tea from 34 weeks had a shorter labour than those who didn’t drink it.
 It also assists in bringing your uterus back to its pre pregnancy size.
 Nb.
 RLT shouldn’t be drank if you are booked in for an elective cesarean, are having a VBAC or have a scar on your uterus from previous surgery.